Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Further Benchmark Settings

-\paragraph{Large ER graphs.} We also report the accuracy for large ER graphs with 250 and 500 nodes and average degree 8.
+We also report the accuracy for large ER graphs with 250 and 500 nodes and average degree 8 in Figure~\ref{figure:er:large}.
 Here, DAGMA does not terminate within the time limit for either instances and BOSS does not for the graphs with 500 nodes.
 Overall, similar accuracy results as before can be observed though notably PC appears to get worse with an increased number of variables in comparison with GES.